bastelfreak/dotfiles-1/README.md

 * Xresources // My urxvt-config
 * xinitrc // For autostarting the conky statusbar
 * conkyrc // My conky-config
+* dunstrc // For the dunst notify daemon thx to Rasi

 You should move all three files in your homedirectory as hidden files.
 For example: *.xinitrc*